bitlaab-bolt/lime/README.md

 ## Dependency

-All of Lime's dependencies are wrapped as static libraries.
+All of Lime's dependencies are linked as static libraries.
 No additional steps are required!

 ## Documentation